filecoin-project/specs/definitions.md

 #### TipSet

- A `TipSet` is a set of blocks that have the same parent set and same number of `tickets`, which implies they will have been mined at the same `height`.
+ A `TipSet` is a set of blocks that have the same parent set and same number of `tickets` in their `t`, which implies they will have been mined at the same `height`.
 A `TipSet` can contain multiple blocks if more than one miner successfully mines a block in the same `round` as another miner.

 #### Verifiable